guertinlab/Nascent_RNA_Methods/README.md

 empirically noticed that copying and pasting the equation into R interprets the minus signs as hyphens

-Change to not have it re-do the subsampling and deduplicating
+Change to not have it re-do the subsampling and deduplicating I will change fqComplexity to check and see if ${nm}\_complexity.log exists when factrX adn factorY are inputs. if it exists then we can jsut skip to the awk functino that incorporates the scale factors, else we can make teh log file

 ```
 fqComplexity -i ${name}_PE1_noadap.fastq -x factorX -y $factorY
 ```